In CVAT, you have the option to export data in various formats.

 │ └── image2.txt

-└── train.txt # list of subset image paths
+└── train.txt # list of subset image paths# the only valid subsets are: train, valid# train.txt and valid.txt:obj_<subset>_data/image1.jpg

 obj_<subset>_data/image2.jpg